 I am in my late 30s and I still feel like I am 20 years old, but that is not actually what is going on, and the more years I spend on this planet, the more I realize how valuable my time really is and propels me to delineate more clearly how to make the most effective use of it.

-Given my life experience, it has never really been important for me to find mutuality amongst my peers.
-This can sound as though it would be quite isolating, but the truth is that now I feel fulfilled in my entirety and I do not seek approval or validation from those outside of myself so gaining “likes” or seeking attention online has never really been my jam, but I am an individual who has a neural wiring that lends itself to addictive behaviours.
+After a good deal of self investment, I now feel fulfilled in my entirety and I do not seek approval or validation from those outside of myself so gaining “likes” or seeking attention online has never really been my jam, but I am an individual who has a neural wiring that lends itself to addictive behaviours.
 I have quit smoking, drinking and harsh street drugs and have never returned to them.
 When I learned why those habits were present in my life, I was able to better delineate how to eliminate them from my existence.

 I didn’t realize that the addiction to social media would be an entity that would affect me, but the truth is, that I succumbed to the suck in that is inherent in the intention behind social media and the results of these indulgences have never proved to benefit me more than they have hindered me.